teresko/palladium/README.md

 In the constructor of `Identification` service there is also an optional third parameter: lifespan of the cookie (in seconds).
 It defaults to 4 hours.

-Also both `Registration` service and `Recovery` service have an optional third parameter in their constructors: token lifetimes (in seconds).
-They are for email verification and password recovery tokens, respectively.
-Both of them default to 8 hours.

 #### Setting up mapper factory